brandur/sorg/content/nanoglyphs-drafts/027-15-minutes.md

 Recall that a UUID is 128 bits long.
 A V6 UUID looks like:

 * 64 bits of timestamp + 4 bits of version.
 UUIDs embed a version in a specific bit location, so the timestamp is massaged in around the version.
+Version bits are always the same, so the UUIDs sort correctly.
 * 2 bits for UUID variant.
 This is a concept common to [all UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier#Variants).
 * 14 bits for "clock sequence".
 If a single machine could have generated more than one ID within the same hundred-nanosecond interval, this would field is incremented so that each one is unique.
 * 48 bits for "node", or random bits.
 (The specification document also allows for these to be generated based on the local machine's MAC address, but you probably shouldn't do that.)